tpapagian/tpapagian.github.io/_publications/2016-tucana-atc.md

 ---
-title: "Tucana: Design and Implementation of a Fast and Efficient Scale-up Key-value Store."
+title: "Tucana: Design and Implementation of a Fast and Efficient Scale-up Key-value Store"
 collection: publications
 permalink: /publication/2016-tucana-atc
 excerpt: ' '